the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 As a developer, you should pay attention to the legal rights of the creators of the code you're using.
 Here are some things to check.
-When in doubt, ask your licensing person for advice.
+When in doubt, ask someone experienced in licensing for advice.

 - Are the licenses of all modules/libraries that are used documented?
 - Are the requirements set by those licenses fulfilled?